-Ercikan and Roth (2006) continue by arguing that another striking polarization found with the debate is the issue of objectivity: quantitative research is associated with objectivity and qualitative research with subjectivity, as discussed earlier.
+Ercikan and Roth (2006) continue by arguing that another striking polarization found with the debate is the issue of objectivity; quantitative research is associated with objectivity and qualitative research with subjectivity, as discussed earlier.
 However, the authors assert this is not actually the case.
-In quantitative research, for example, statistical values and data construction call for a certain amount of interpretation and judgment.
+In quantitative research, for example, statistical values and data construction require a certain amount of interpretation and judgment.
 All education research is based upon similar processes for interpretation which for the most part includes some form of subjective judgment.
 Smeyers (2008) comments that researchers, bound by their human nature, cannot escape their own pre-understandings in their attempt to be objective and value-free.
 Rather, “whenever we conceptualize a particular part of reality, this necessarily occurs within the boundaries of what already makes sense for us” (p.
 701).

 Ercikan and Roth (2006) conclude that the quantitative-qualitative dichotomy is problematic in its assumptions and leads researchers to emphasize data collection and methodology when the focus should be on conducting good and appropriate research.
 Rather than isolating research in a quantitative or qualitative approach, the authors call for researchers to explore integrative methods and “make choices regarding data sources, data construction, and analysis methods that best fit their research questions and to consider using multiple approaches and modes of inquiry” (p.
 23).

 True purists oppose any integration of qualitative and quantitative methods, arguing that the two paradigms are incompatible (Johnson & Onwuegbuzie, 2004).
-Mixing methods would therefore be an unacceptable and useless endeavor.
+Mixing methods would, therefore, be an unacceptable and useless endeavor.
 However, Johnson and Onwuegbuzie (2004) contend that mixed methods research is a valid paradigm with a goal “not to replace either of these approaches but rather to draw from the strengths and minimize the weaknesses of both in single research studies and across studies” (p.
 15).
 Modern scholarship values interdisciplinary and dynamic research which requires an understanding and effective use of a variety of methods.
 The authors argue that methodological pluralism must be encouraged in order to conduct effective and worthwhile educational research.
-Rather than limiting ourselves to a single methodology, we can sample from a variety of methods to find a suitable combination which will best serve the study at hand.
+Rather than limiting themselves to a single methodology, researchers can sample from a variety of methods to find a suitable combination which will best serve the study at hand.

 Johnson and Onwuegbuzie (2004) make a distinction between two broad types of mixed methods research: mixed-model and mixed-method.
-A mixed-model design is what might first come to mind when thinking of mixed methods research; it involves the actual mixing of quantitative and qualitative methods during the research process.
+A mixed-model design might first be considered when contemplating mixed methods research; it involves the actual mixing of quantitative and qualitative methods during the research process.
 A mixed-method design, on the other hand, implements separate qualitative and quantitative phases in a research study.
-Ultimately the two are integrated, such as in the interpretation of the findings, but they occur separately in the research process.
+Ultimately, the two are integrated, such as in the interpretation of the findings, but they occur separately in the research process.
 The authors provide guides to many mixed methods models to illustrate the variety of ways in which this type of research can be conducted depending upon the needs of the research.